sylvain-pearson/EMU-Script/README.md

 ![emu-icon](Images/emu-icon.png)

-# EMU Script
-An electronic music script editor and MIDI sequencer for MacOS.
-EMU-Script is not a DAW.
-It proposes a different approach to electronic music creation:
+EMU-Script is an electronic music script editor and MIDI sequencer for MacOS.

 - Programmable multi-track MIDI sequencer.
-- Music sheet viewer that automatically scrolls during playback.
 - Built-in script editor with syntax highlighting and error checking.
 - Control your virtual instruments and external synthesizer using MIDI messages (MIDI note, control change, and program change).
 - Structure your composition using musical sections and sequencing functions.